mreider/krems/README.md

 - `config.yaml`

 Core CSS (Bootstrap) is automatically included by `krems` during the build process; you do not need to create or manage a `css/` folder at the root for these default styles.
 If you wish to add your *own* custom CSS, you would typically create a `custom.css` file (e.g., in a root `css/` folder you create yourself) and link to it from your HTML templates (an advanced customization).

-The `krems --init` command will set up a basic version of this structure, excluding a `css/` folder for core styles as `krems` handles that.

 ### Front Matter